 Owens Corning has been a huge target for mesothelioma lawsuits as a result of the hazards of its asbestos products.
 In 2006, the company created an Asbestos Personal Injury Trust, designed to compensate victims of mesothelioma and other asbestos-related diseases.

-Attorneys in Ohio and Kentucky allege the company knew the dangers of asbestos and still elected not to warn workers about the hazards.
+Attorneys allege the company knew the dangers of asbestos and still elected not to warn workers about the hazards.
 The company chose to continue manufacturing and market their products as safe.

-Employers in Kentucky and Ohio have a duty to provide a safe working environment.
-Former workers in Kentucky with serious health issues may have substantial Asbestos exposure settlements and claims against the company.
+Employers have a duty to provide a safe working environment.
+Former workers with serious health issues may have substantial Asbestos exposure settlements and claims against the company.

 Many experience asbestos exposure through the workplace.
 Workplaces may have been filled with toxic materials, and employers may have failed to warn of the serious health risks of the job.
 Filing a suit helps to raise the awareness of job safety.